George Preddy

-George Earl Preddy Jr. (February 5, 1919 – December 25, 1944) was a United States Army Air Forces officer during World War II and an American ace credited with 26.83 enemy air-to-air kills (a number that includes shared one-half and one-third victory credits), ranking him as the top P-51 Mustang ace of World War II and eighth on the list of highest scoring American aces.
+George Earl Preddy Jr. (February 5, 1919 – December 25, 1944) was a United States Army Air Forces officer during World War II and a flying ace credited with 26.83 enemy air-to-air kills (a number that includes shared one-half and one-third victory credits), ranking him as the top P-51 Mustang ace of World War II and eighth on the list of highest scoring American aces.

 Early life

 Preddy was born in 1919 in Greensboro, North Carolina, the second of four children born to George Earl Sr. and Clara Noah Preddy.
 He attended Aycock School and Greensboro High School.
 After graduation, he worked at a cotton mill and attended Guilford College for two years before becoming a barnstormer pilot.

 Military career

 In September 1940, he enlisted in the North Carolina National Guard and served with the 252nd Coast Artillery Regiment.
 Preddy attempted to become a naval aviator in the U.S. Navy, but was rejected thrice.
 As a result, he entered the Aviation Cadet Program of the U.S. Army Air Corps on April 29, 1941.
 He was commissioned a second lieutenant in the U.S. Army Air Forces and was awarded his pilot wings at Craig Field in Alabama, on December 12, 1941, just five days after the Japanese attack on Pearl Harbor.